 Let’s be honest—store-bought sun-dried tomatoes tend to be a bit leathery and tough, without much flavour.
-They seem like a faded, desiccated memory of a tomato, rather than a fragrant, intensified taste of summer days.
-Homemade “sun-dried”1 tomatoes, on the other hand, are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavour and a slight sweetness.
+They seem like a faded, desiccated memory of tomato rather than a fragrant, intensified taste of summer days.
+On the other hand, homemade “sun-dried”1 tomatoes are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavour and a slight sweetness.

 Slow baked in the oven makes these oven-dried tomatoes the best.
 Drizzle with olive oil, toss with spices to make the perfect appetizer or side dish.

 Not a labour-intensive process, but certainly a lengthy one.
 Of all the methods for preserving tomatoes, drying them in the oven is the least fussy.
 Plus, drying preserves their sweetness and flavour best.
 And these flavorful little gems cost so little when made at home; it’s worth the time they need to achieve that chewy, raisin-like texture.

 One thing I can guarantee is the appetizing fragrance in your house of tomatoes slowly roasting to dried perfection, especially if you choose to season them with garlic and herbs.